-Title: Trunk posture during manual materials handling of beer kegs
+Title: Trunk posture for the manual material handling of beer kegs

-The paper presents a quantitative assessment of trunk postures using an inertial measurement unit (IMU)-based kinematic measurement system while workers lifted kegs at a craft brewery.
-Further the paper present results of the LiFFT cumulative damage tool used to evaluate the task.
+The paper presents a quantitative assessment of trunk postures in workers lifting kegs at a craft brewery, using an inertial measurement unit (IMU)-based kinematic measurement system.
+Further, the paper presents the results obtained from a LiFFT cumulative damage tool which was used to evaluate the task.

-I like that the authors conducted a study in a real working environment and give recommendation for how to improve it.

-Yet, there are several issue that I think should be addressed, for the paper to reach its full potential
+I appreciate that the authors conducted the study in a real working environment, and that they offer recommendations on how to improve that environment.
+However, there are several issues I think should be addressed in order for the paper to reach its full potential.

-I apologies to the authors I was not a reviewer on the first draft of the paper.
-Thus my comments are new to you.
-In my comments I try to address both ideas for directions that the paper could take, and some clarification.
-I have referred to many references that I think could help address both, yet it is your paper so choose what you think is relevant.
+I apologize to the authors that I was not a reviewer on the first draft of the paper, so my comments are new to you.
+In my comments I will try both to address ideas for directions that the paper could take, and to provide some clarifications.
+I also suggest some references that I think could help you in both respects; please choose what you think is relevant.

 Main issues:

-1. When the worker is also lifting a load estimating load on the back just form trunk posture is very difficult to do (this in some way the comment you have received in the first review).
-This led you to change the paper and add the LiFFT cumulative damage tool analysis to the paper.
-Yet it seems that you have not change much your Title, introduction or your abstract to account for this.
+1. When a worker is also lifting a load estimating load on the back just form trunk posture is very difficult to do.
+A comment on this subject in the first review led you to adapt your method, adding LiFFT cumulative damage tool analysis to your research.
+Yet, it seems that you have not changed your paper’s title, introduction or abstract, in order to account for this.

-Further it seems that you are still focusing on trunk postures and not on evaluation of what are the risk for injury to the workers.
-Which I think is the more important question.
+2. Furthermore, it seems that you are still focusing mainly on the trunk postures aspect, and not on the evaluation of injury risks for the workers - I think the latter is the more important issue.

-You could use tools such as recommend by the first reviewer, if you want to make it more specific you could try to use the IMU to do inverse dynamics (such as in these two papers).
+You could use tools like those recommended by the first reviewer.
+However, if you want to make it more specific, you could try using the IMU to do inverse dynamics (exemplified by the following two papers):

 G.S.
 Faber, C.C.
 Chang, I. Kingma, J.T.
-Dennerlein, J.H. van Dieën Estimating 3D L5/S1 moments and ground reaction forces during trunk bending using a full-body ambulatory inertial motion capture system.
+Dennerlein, J.H. van Dieën, Estimating 3D L5/S1 moments and ground reaction forces during trunk bending using a full-body ambulatory inertial motion capture system.
 Journal of Biomechanics 49 (2016)

 Validation of a wearable system for 3D ambulatory L5/S1 moment assessment